laravel/nova-docs/1.0/customization/resource-tools.md

 ## Registering Tools

 Nova resource tools may be registered in your resource's `fields` method.
 This method returns an array of fields available to the resource.
-To register your resource tool, add your tool to the array returned by this method:
+To register your resource tool, add your tool to the array of fields returned by this method:

 ```php
 use Acme\StripeInspector\StripeInspector;